Free-electron decoherence: Theory and applications: Free-electron spatial decoherence

 where $n_T(\omega)=\big(\ee^{\hbar\omega/\kB T}-1\big)^{-1}$ is the Bose--Einstein distribution at a temperature $T$ and $G_{zz}(\rb,\rb',\omega)$ is the $zz$ component of the $3\times3$ electromagnetic Green tensor.
 The latter is implicitly defined by

 with $k=\omega/c$.
 Here, the response of the materials enters through the (generally nonlocal) permittivity tensor $\epsilon(\rb,\rb',\omega)$.
 Note that, in Eq.~(\ref{theravg}), we have taken the continuum limit for the energies of the electromagnetic modes, transforming the discrete sum over $i$ into an integral over $\omega$ [see Ref. \cite{paper425} for a self-contained derivation of Eqs.~(\ref{pandchi}) and (\ref{theravg})].
-From Eq.~(\ref{theravg}), we readily confirm that the commutators of the vector potential are indeed c-numbers given by
+Assuming we are dealing with reciprocal materials, such that $G_{zz}(\rb,\rb',\omega)=G_{zz}(\rb',\rb,\omega)$, we can use Eq.~(\ref{theravg}) to readily obtain the commutator